PreetAcharya/hotel-reservation-system/README.md

 whereas guests have a web interface through which they can book a room, check the availability etc.
 In addition, it has room availability functionality published as RESTful Web Service, which anyone can implement and use.

-Web Client is made in JSF framework and Desktop Client is made in Swing.
+Web Client is made in JSF framework, Desktop Client is made in Swing and Web Service client is made in JSP.

 ## Skills And Tools